 If you’re looking to grab and go, White Moon Café is perfect.
 With coffees, lattes, cappuccinos, teas and more, along with a café-style food menu, White Moon will provide a convenient, yet still delicious caffeine boost.

-For a quirkier dining experience, stop in Mad Batter Food & Film to enjoy a slice of pizza and a movie.
-Mad Batter offers creative comfort food with a side of a free feature every Thursday, Friday & Saturday in their theater.
-At this local stop, you can eat, drink and catch a flick all for an affordable price.
+For a quirkier dining experience, stop in Mad Batter Kitchen to enjoy a slice of pizza and a movie.
+Mad Batter offers creative comfort food with a side of entertainment Thursday, Friday & Saturday in their theater.
+At this local stop, you can eat, drink and catch a flick or a live band all for an affordable price.
 Check their website for the monthly movie selections.

 If you stay in a rental home, step outside of the restaurant scene and pick up your own ingredients for a home-cooked culinary experience like the locals of the county.
 Use your local catch from the day and locally produced foods and goods from the Farmer’s Markets located both in Cashiers and Sylva.

 Looking for some local NC BBQ?
 Well, we have the place for you….
-A favorite amongst locals, Haywood Smokehouse is known for the best brisket, ribs and other specialty meats in the area.
+A favorite amongst locals, and rated as one of the “Top 25 BBQ Restaurants in the Country, Haywood Smokehouse is known for the best brisket, ribs and other specialty meats in the area.
 Their sides and homemade pies will give you something to write home about.
 Diners can even take a bottle of one of their uniquely flavored homemade sauces back with them to savor the flavors a little longer.

 Grab some comfort food